 Important: You should perform the installation on the standby system in a redundant system.
 If you are satisfied with the results, initiate a failover and apply the upgrade to the other unit in the redundant system.

 Important: We recommend that you run the MD5 checksum on any ISO image or IM upgrade file you download.
 For information about MD5 checksums, see Verifying the MD5 Checksum of the upgrade file.

 After you download the installation file and the matching MD5 checksum file, and before you perform the installation, we recommend you test the upgrade file.
-This verifies that you have downloaded a good copy of the upgrade ISO.
-To run the test, type the following command, where Upgrade9.x.iso is the name of the upgrade file you downloaded.
+This verifies that you have downloaded a good copy of the upgrade file.
+To run the test, type the following command, where Upgrade9.x.im is the name of the upgrade file you downloaded.

 Check the output with the contents of the corresponding MD5 file.
 If they match, install the file.
 If they do not match, you should download the file again and repeat the process.

 You need to re-activate the license on the BIG-IP system to use some of the new features added in this release.

 This release includes the following new features and fixes.

 There are no new features in this release.

 Important: For fixes that pertain to platform-related or cross-product issues, please see the release notes for Local Traffic Manager version 9.2.4.